 North Shore Community School Food Service

-Free and Reduced Price Meals: Breakfast and lunch meals are available to students regardless of income.
-Students may qualify for free or reduced price meals.
-Application forms for free and reduced-price meals are emailed to parents before the start of school.
+Application for Education Benefits forms are emailed to families before the start of school.
 Paper Applications can also be obtained from the school office.
-Families who previously qualified for the free and reduced price meals program must complete a new form within the first month of the new school year or meal benefits will be discontinued.
-Anyone may apply or reapply for free and reduced price meals at any time during the school year.
+Anyone may apply or reapply for Education Benefits at any time during the school year.
 This could be based on an increase to the size of your household, a decrease in household income, unemployment, a newly placed foster child, or approval for Medicaid, MFIP, Food Stamps or FDPIR benefits.
-Complete information on free and reduced price meals can be obtained from the food service department.
+Complete information on Application for Educational Benefits can be obtained from the food service department.

-Parents have two options to put money in their child's lunch account:
+Parents have two options to put money in their child's meal account:

 1. Online @ SchoolPay